Agent Skills: Loom Plan Writer

 When any agent needs to create a plan for Loom orchestration, this skill MUST be invoked.
 This skill ensures:

-• Correct plan structure with mandatory knowledge-bootstrap (first) and integration-verify (last) stages
+• Correct plan structure with mandatory knowledge-bootstrap (first), integration-verify (second-to-last), and knowledge-distill (last) stages

 • Proper YAML metadata formatting (3 backticks, no nested code fences)